hanami/guides/content/v2.3/introduction/building-a-web-app.md

 For more details on actions, see the [Actions guide](/v2.3/actions/overview/).

-By default, an action will render its equivalent view.
-We can find our new view in our `app` directory at `app/views/home/index.rb`:
+By default, an action will render its matching view.
+We can find our new view at `app/views/home/index.rb`:

 ```ruby
 # app/views/home/index.rb